Gayardo/IMProject/README.md

 # IMProject

-Repository with code for IMM algorithm
+Repository with code for Influence Maximization program

+Program contains many algorithms which can be run independtly

 ## Influence Maximization with Martingales (IMM)